tobychui/arozos/README.md

 Click <a href="https://github.com/tobychui/ArOZ-Online-System/tree/master/img/screenshots">here</a> for more preview screenshots

 ## Versioning
 Different major change in versioning will lead to an upgrade to the codename.
-Here are a list of versions currently ArOZ Online System provides.
+Here are a list of versions ArOZ Online System provides at the moment.

 | Version Number | Code Name | Major Change | Type (Barebone / Pre-release / Full* ) |
 |----------------|-----------|--------------|---------------------------------------------|